wp-plugins/easy-bootstrap-shortcodes/README.txt

 = 2.6.0 =

-* [Update] Now you don't need bootstrap based theme to use Bootstrap Shortcodes Plugin
+* [Update] Now you don't need bootstrap based theme to use Bootstrap Shortcodes Plugin.
+Just by one setting, you can use bootstrap styles in your themes, which are not bootstrap based themes.

 = 2.5.3 =